RETURN TO GHOSTS PAGE | E-MAIL ME

 On the left is a wonderful face of an ancient Chinese philosopher looking out from the billowing smoke of an especially nasty fire.
 On the right, a "demon" hiding in the rock face, obviously intent on mischief.

 This is perhaps one of the best examples of pareidolia on record.
-In the original photo on the left (probably taken sometime in the late nineteenth century) we can clearly see the face of Jesus (see, and you thought there were no pictures of the Savior).
+In the original photo on the left (probably taken sometime in the late nineteenth century) we can clearly see the face of Jesus (and you thought there were no pictures of the Savior).
 On the right, however, once the subjects are highlighted by some heavy-handed coloring, you can begin to see exactly what the picture is showing.
 Amazing!

-Left: Interesting effect of girl being caught in midstride just as the camera shutter malfunctions, giving her a blurred image.
+Right: Interesting effect of girl being caught in midstride just as the camera shutter malfunctions, giving her a blurred image.
 The giveaway on this is the fact that all the people in the picture appear to be blurred to some degree; by remaining relatively still, however, they don't take on the semi-transparent effect of the fast moving girl in the center.
 (Used with permission.)

 At first glance it looks like another wispy "vortex" shot of either exhaled breath, hair hanging in front of the lens, or the flash reflecting off of cigarette smoke, but look closer.
 I'm ashamed to admit that I didn't see it at first, but the mysterious filmy haze is actually a close-up of a dog (in this case, I'm thinking a Golden Retriever).
 Why is it transparent then?
 Is it the ghost of a dog, perhaps?
 No. It's simply a long exposure time and a jumpy dog who turned its head just as the flash went off.
 (He was probably startled by the flash and instinctively turned away from it.)
 Cool effect, though, and it taught me to be a little more observant and not so quick to rely on stock answers when examining spirit photos.
 (Used with permission.)